huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/patient-list.md

 ![Search](./assets/PatientList06.png)

-The list is now filtered to your specifications and you can see the filters you have set at the top of the patient list.
+The list is now filtered to your specifications and you can see the filters you have set at the top of the Patient List.

 ![Filters bar](./assets/PatientList07.png)

-You can now manage your filters from the top of the patient list.
+You can now manage your filters from the top of the Patient List.
 Just click the filter dropdown to change your selection.

 ![Gender dropdown](./assets/PatientList08.png)